contents: the early days 1472-1699 CE | things can only get better – the 1700s | further reading and references

 The sea had created other opportunities for work.
 Stromness became a key port for provisioning and recruiting crews for the Arctic whaling industry from around 1770 to 1870 (Arctic whaling looks to have begun around 40 years earlier).
 It was, for many years, a highly profitable but dangerous industry.
 Lobster fishing was also a significant feature of Scapa Flow.
 As Majorie Hebden reports, by 1775 live lobsters were being shipped to London (2011: 31).
 Deep-sea cod fishing and herring fishing were also growing from the 1750s.
 Other industries, such as straw plait manufacture and the manufacture of linen and woollen cloth, were in decline.
 The latter had ‘wholly ceased’ with the rise of new technologies some years later (Learmouth 1841).
 Stromness had grown both in size and economic significance, and much to the disgust of businesses in Kirkwall, they were the focus of attention.

 A further important development was the establishment of the Hudson Bay Company.
 Charles II granted a charter in 1670 to create the company, which aimed to map a northwest passage to what is now known as Canada and to develop the largely unexplored area near Hudson Bay.
-The Orkney mainland was an obvious choice, as it offered a direct and shorter route than almost anywhere else in what is now known as Britain, and had been used before in Norse times.
+The Orkney mainland was an obvious choice, as it offered a shorter, more direct route than almost anywhere else in what is now known as Britain, and had been used before in Norse times.

 The Hudson Bay Company required a range of jobs to be filled.
 These included guards, trappers, labourers, washerwomen and specialist posts such as doctors.
 John Rae (1813-3), the Orcadian who became famous as an explorer, was a qualified surgeon and worked for the company in the Bay area for around ten years.
 His father had also been the Hudson Bay Company’s chief representative in Orkney with a particular responsibility for hiring workers.
 The family home (the Hall of Clestrain in Orphir, a grade A listed building dating back to 1769) was across the bay from Stromness.
 Previously, the land had been owned by the Sinclair family.

 Another important local figure involved with the Hudson Bay Company was William Tomison (1739-1829) from South Ronaldsay.
 At the age of 20 (in 1760), he signed on with the Hudson’s Bay Company as a labourer based in Canada.
 Over the years, he worked his way up the Company and became the inland chief.
 He retired in 1803 but soon wearied of the experience, returning in 1806 to take up junior roles.
 In 1810, he finally returned to South Ronaldsay.
-Having no direct heir, he bequeathed a large part of his accumulated wealth to establish a free school for local children (for more details see Tomison’s Academy – a Category B listed building).
+Having no direct heir, he bequeathed a large part of his accumulated wealth to establish a free school for local children (for more details, see Tomison’s Academy, a Category B listed building).

 Social and political change